Morningstar88/FutureIndustries/README.md

 - **Taste**: Can be unpredictable and may have a harsh, unpleasant taste due to impurities.
 - **Safety**: Extremely dangerous to consume due to the presence of methanol, which can cause blindness or even death.

-In summary, high-quality Balinese arak is a traditional, carefully crafted spirit with a rich cultural heritage, while methanol moonshine is an unregulated, potentially hazardous drink.
+High-quality Balinese arak is a traditional, carefully crafted spirit with a rich cultural heritage, while methanol moonshine is an unregulated, potentially hazardous drink.
 Always ensure you're getting your arak from a reputable source to avoid any risks.

 Does this help clarify the differences for you?

-good.. how would you test for methanol? how would you set up a still for 100usd or less Testing for Methanol
+## Testing for Methanol
 Testing for methanol in alcoholic beverages can be done using a few methods:

 Smell: Methanol has a strong, unpleasant odor.
 If the beverage has a chemical or sharp smell, it might contain methanol1.